Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CircleListView.md

 ```

-## Adding a list with 2 texts and 1 icon as list contents
+## Add a list with 2 texts and 1 icon as list contents

-You can add a list with 2 texts and 1 icon as contents of `CircleListView`.
+You can add a list with two texts and one icon as contents of `CircleListView`.

 This can easily be done using [ViewCell](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-cell-appearance#custom-cells).

-- [ViewCell](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-cell-appearance#custom-cells) is nested inside a [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/), which is inside `CircleListView.ItemTemplate`.
-- The Layout of [ViewCell](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-cell-appearance#custom-cells) is managed by a [StackLayout](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/layouts/stack-layout).
-- You can place it in the [StackLayout](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/layouts/stack-layout) with your desired configuration.
+It is nested inside a [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/), which is inside `CircleListView.ItemTemplate`.
+The Layout of [ViewCell](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-cell-appearance#custom-cells) is managed by a [StackLayout](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/layouts/stack-layout).
+You can place it in the [StackLayout](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/layouts/stack-layout) with your desired configuration.

-_This guide's code example uses XUIComponent's CircleList of Style2text1icon1 code at the sample\XUIComponents\UIComponents\UIComponents\Samples\CircleList/ListViewModel.cs and Style2text1icon1.xaml_
+_The code example of this guide uses XUIComponent's CircleList of Style2text1icon1 code.
+The code is available in sample\XUIComponents\UIComponents\UIComponents\Samples\CircleList/ListViewModel.cs and Style2text1icon1.xaml_

 **C# file**